Earn a Master's Degree in Chemical Engineering

 Research in Chemical Engineering

-The chemical and biochemical engineering department at Missouri S&T has developed a research infrastructure in the form of computational and experimental facilities that allow both students and faculty to pursue research and gain expertise in a specialized area.
+Linda and Bipin Doshi Department of Chemical and Biochemical Engineering at Missouri S&T has developed a research infrastructure in the form of computational and experimental facilities that allow both students and faculty to pursue research and gain expertise in a specialized area.

 Specialized Areas of Research